vramework/vramework-website/docs/overview/2-services.md

 description: How services work
 ---

-The first thing we need to do in vramework is setup our services.
+The first step in Vramework is setting up the services.

-Services in vramework are a fundemental way for the functions to access any form of state outside of them.
+Services in Vramework are a fundamental way for functions to access any form of state outside of them.

-There isn't any special about a service, other than optionally requiring an initialization and destruction endpoint.
+There is nothing particularly special about a service, other than optionally requiring an initialization and destruction endpoint.

-For example, here's a service endpoint for sending out emails via the SendGrid service.
-Notice how it doesn't require any vramework concepts or libraries.
+For example, here is a service endpoint for sending out emails via the SendGrid service.
+Note that it does not rely on any Vramework-specific concepts or libraries.

 ```typescript
 import sgMail from '@sendgrid/mail'